fajarnurdiansyah/fajarnurdiansyah.github.com/links/_posts/2011-07-28-shit-photojournalist-like-camera-bags.md

 > suit their needs.
 An outsider may be puzzled by the fiendish bag hoarder, but
 > we know better. \[...\]
 >
-> Their names are so exciting that you can’t help but dream of them.
+> Their names are so exciting that you can't help but dream of them.
 The
 > Speed Demon.
 The Slingshot.
 The Urban Disguise.
 With so many compartments
 > and interchangeable partitions, they ooze pure sex appeal.